Medical variances and the new 'V' restriction

 If your USDOT Medical Examiner's Certificate indicates "must be accompanied by a Diabetic, Hearing, Seizure or Vision waiver exemption or an SPE Certificate," you have a Medical Variance.

 The Federal Motor Carrier Safety Administration (FMCSA) sends the Medical Variance directly to DMV.
-The DMV will not accept copies of Medical Variance documents from commercial drivers.
 Visit the FMCSA website for more information about the Medical Variances.

 If you have a Medical Variance, you must have a new "V" Restriction placed on your CDL.
 If you have a Medical Variance and a V Restriction is not present on your driver license document now, you must visit a local DMV office with a copy of your current USDOT Medical Examiner's Certificate to amend your CDL.
 A license amendment fee will apply.